uboslinux/ubos-website/content/docs/developers/faq/setup-developer-vm-apple-silicon-parallels.md

 1. Remove the ISO file from the VM:

-   * In the Parallels Control Center, click on the gears icon next to the "ubosdev" VM
+   * In the Parallels Control Center, select the "ubosdev" VM, right-click, and select "Configure..."
-   * Select CD/DVC
+   * In the "Hardware" tab, select CD/DVD
    * In the "Source" drop-down, select Disconnect.
    * Close the Configuration window